Arunkumarxx/MYSQL-DATABASE/MYSQL BASICS/CONNECTION/README.md

 ## `Conclusion`

 By following this guide, you should be able to establish a connection to a MySQL database using Java.
-This basic setup can be expanded to include more advanced features such as connection pooling, prepared statements, and transaction management.
+This basic setup can be expanded to include more advanced features such as connection pooling, prepared statements, and transaction management

-For further reading and more advanced configurations, refer to the [official MySQL Connector/J documentation](https://dev.mysql.com/doc/connector-j/8.0/en/).